canutera/countries_dw/README.md

 [Country class](https://github.com/canutera/countries_dw/blob/master/src/country.py) is responsible for parsing and assembling tables for each country contained in the response.

-[CountriesHook](https://github.com/canutera/countries_dw/blob/master/src/countries_hook.py) makes the request at [All countries endpoint]('https://restcountries.com/v3.1/all') and save a json file with information.
-Then parses and concatenates information from every country to save at [data folder]
+[CountriesHook](https://github.com/canutera/countries_dw/blob/master/src/countries_hook.py) makes the request at [All countries endpoint](https://restcountries.com/v3.1/all) and save a json file with information.
+Then parses and concatenates information from every country to save all tables at the [data folder](https://github.com/canutera/countries_dw/tree/master/data).